-What is going on with these baseball tarps?
+So what is going on with these huge baseball tarps?

-To fans in the stands or watching on TV, these blowing tarps may seem comical, but as I stated in a blog about tarps earlier this summer, the job groundskeepers do in deploying and removing tarps can be very dangerous.
+To fans in the stands or watching on TV, these huge blowing tarps may seem semi-comical, but as I mentioned in a post about full tarps before, the job groundskeepers do in deploying and removing tarps can become very dangerous.
 When a crew member gets dragged, wrapped up or swallowed up by a tarp and gusty winds are involved, things can turn dangerous quickly as the wind has the torque to tightly wrap a crew member up in it quickly.
-There are numerous similar incidents at many different ballparks at many levels of the game chronicled online on YouTube to prove just how dangerous it can be when wind takes control.
+There are numerous similar incidents at many different ballparks at many levels of the game chronicled on YouTube to prove just how dangerous it can be when wind takes control.
 Preventing field tarp injuries should be a top priority for softball and baseball teams at every level of the sport.

 Tarps act like sails

 Tarps are nothing more than giant pieces of fabric that act like a sail in stronger winds.
 It takes an experienced staff, good direction by a leader, teamwork on behalf of the crew, and a little luck to keep situations like this under control.
 Imagine yourself if you will, being called to put a tarp out in high wind and or heavy rain conditions with intense lightning flashing all around, a ballpark sound system blaring music loudly and a certain level of confusion in the air as you try to deploy this large sail.
 It’s an adrenalin filled couple minutes to hurry and deploy, arrange and anchor the tarp on the field.